prometheusresearch/rios/docs/source/assessment_specification.rst

                   .. _`RFC3986`: http://tools.ietf.org/html/rfc3986
-    :Description: This property is a reference to the `id` property on the root object of an Instrument Definition.
-It is meant to specify the exact Instrument this Assessment Document is in response to.
+    :Description: This property is a reference to the `id` property on the root object of an :doc:`Instrument Definition
+                  </instrument_specification>`.
+It is meant to specify the
+                  exact Instrument this Assessment Document is in response to.

 ``version``
     :Type: String
     :Constraints: Required
-    :Description: This property is a reference the the `version` property on the root object of an Instrument Definition.
-It is meant to specify the exact revision of the Instrument this Assessment Document is in response to.
+    :Description: This property is a reference the the `version` property on the root object of an :doc:`Instrument Definition
+                  </instrument_specification>`.
+It is meant to specify the
+                  exact revision of the Instrument this Assessment Document is in response to.

 Value Collection Object